What’s on this page

 The COVID-19 outbreak has forced us to remain flexible in where and how work is done, providing the necessary tools and technology for teams to collaborate virtually, while providing energizing workspaces when teams meet face to face.
 With around 1,000 virtual workers normally, we were able to ramp that up to 115,000 within one week.

 I come to work every day excited to collaborate and innovate with my amazing team.
 Ford provides the tools, the space and the freedom to do just that.
-We are changing the way we work by providing more flexibility and encouraging each other to do our best.”Laura Castro Chief Financial Officer, Ford of Mexico
+We are changing the way we work by providing more flexibility and encouraging each other to do our best.”Laura Castro Chief Financial Officer, Mexico, Caribbean and Central America

 Respecting Human Rights